dougeby/IntuneDocs/intune/apps-supported-intune-apps.md

 - Restrict copy-and-paste and save-as functions
 - Configure web links to open inside the secure Microsoft browser
 - Enable multi-identity use and app-level conditional access
+- Apply data loss prevention policies without managing the user's device
+- Enable app protection without requiring enrollment
-- Intune-managed apps give you the choice to apply data loss prevention policies without managing the user's device.
-Enable app protection without requiring enrollment, or on devices managed with 3rd party EMM tools.
+- Enable app protection on devices managed with 3rd party EMM tools

-Incorporate mobile app management in your mobile and line-of-business apps using the Intune App software development kit and app wrapping tool.
+> [!NOTE]
+> For your client line-of-business apps, you can incorporate mobile app management using the [Intune App Software Development Kit](app-sdk.md) (SDK), or the [App Wrapping Tool for iOS](app-wrapper-prepare-ios.md) and the [App Wrapping Tool for Android](app-wrapper-prepare-android.md).

 The following tables provide a lists of support partner and Microsoft apps that are commonly used with Microsoft Intune.